jeju5/management/cs/aws/aws_developer.md

 * SQS Dead Letter Queue (DLQ)
   * this is where undelivered msg eventually goes.
 You can debug or analyze issues here.
+  * to implement DLQ in Lambda: specify SQS arn in Lambda's DeadLetterConfig

 * AWS SNS (Simple Notification Service)
   * Push Based (no polling)